History of Tommy Fleetwood in Timeline

 2018: Abu Dhabi HSBC Championship Win

-In 2018, Tommy Fleetwood won the Abu Dhabi HSBC Championship by two strokes.
+In 2018, Tommy Fleetwood began the season by winning the Abu Dhabi HSBC Championship by two strokes from Ross Fisher.

 2018: Ryder Cup Success

-In the 2018 Ryder Cup, Tommy Fleetwood paired with Francesco Molinari and they became the first pairing to win all four of their matches, contributing to Europe's victory.
+In the 2018 Ryder Cup, Tommy Fleetwood paired with Francesco Molinari to become the first pairing to win all four of their matches, contributing to Europe's victory.

 In July 2019, Tommy Fleetwood finished second in the Open Championship at Royal Portrush Golf Club in Northern Ireland.